NameCategory

 • Domains ending with .org are regularly used by not-for-profit or community-driven ventures

-• .ca domain name lets people know they’re dealing with a Canadian business
+• A .ca domain name lets people know they’re dealing with a Canadian business

-But regardless of which one you go with, you can sleep soundly knowing that it simply comes down to a branding choice that doesn’t have any sort of an impact on search engine results — and that’s coming straight from Google itself.
+But regardless of which one you go with, you can sleep soundly knowing that it simply comes down to a branding choice that doesn’t have any sort of an impact on search engine results.

 4. What does a Canadian domain name cost?

-For information on the .ca extension, there are a few better resources than the registrar that manages it: the Canadian Internet Registration Authority (CIRA).
+For more information on the .ca extension, there are few better resources than the registry that manages it: the Canadian Internet Registration Authority (CIRA).
+GoDaddy is an approved .ca domain provider through CIRA.

-While a currently-registered domain name can go for just about any price a seller lists, an unowned .ca domain will typically cost anywhere from $5-$20 to register for one year.
-After that, your annual cost may be in the $22 range.
+While a currently-registered domain name can go for just about any price a seller lists, a new .ca domain will typically cost anywhere from $5-$20 to register for one year.
+After that, your annual cost may be in the $33 range.

 5. How do I permanently buy a domain name?